-Injunctions / Domestic Violence
+Injunctions / Domestic Abuse

-Piers acts in cases where there are allegations of domestic violence and where emergency applications for injunctions have to be made.
+Piers acts in cases where there are allegations of domestic abuse and where emergency applications for injunctions have to be made.
 His years of his experience in this area of the law mean that he is quickly able to absorb the facts of a situation, advise on the likely prospects of success and represent the client effectively.
 He is able to accept instructions on short notice, and to advise quickly when required.

 Piers retains a selective criminal defence practice, accepting instructions in a small number of specialist cases where there is a particularly novel element or a connection to his family practice.
 He is often requested by family clients who subsequently face criminal proceedings and who have confidence in his advice and advocacy.